 Finally, someone yelled, “I got it!”
 They were hooked.

 Ms. Sneed’s famous teacher smile spread across her face.
 Yep.
-Teaching at its best.
+Teaching genres like mysteries made every day fun.